ahmetumutdurmus/kareexperiments/README.md

 - [x] See how long it takes for the effect of churnless initialization to converge for CRE.
 Compare the portfolio allocations for today initialized 1 year ago vs 5 year ago. // It takes about 15 work days for the initialization effect to lose its effect.
 - [x] Measure the effect of PCA reconstruction by conducting CRE with no PCA reconstruction (equivalently 0 eigenvectors). // PCA does seem to have forecasting powers as the experiment suggests.
-- [ ] See whether enhancing the PCA effect introduces any improvement.
-Divide both real return and PCA reconstruction vectors by their respective norms.
+- [x] See whether enhancing the PCA effect introduces any improvement.
+Divide both real return and PCA reconstruction vectors by their respective norms. // Not so much, see the relevant experiment for details: [CRE7743](https://github.com/ahmetumutdurmus/kareexperiments/blob/master/docs/src/CRE7743.md)
+- [x] Check whether increasing the number eigenvectors improves the results. // Does indeed so given that z-score transformation is performed on the data first.
+See: [CRE7743](https://github.com/ahmetumutdurmus/kareexperiments/blob/master/docs/src/CRE7743.md)
 - [ ] Implement paper trading for best strategy so far.
-- [ ] Check whether increasing the number eigenvectors improves the results for the cases of: 107 stocks, total 115 securities.
 - [ ] Checking if the strategy works on different sets of stocks for different periods of time.